Imam Uddin Ahmad: Early life

 Ahmad was born in 1935 in Faridpur District, East Bengal, British India.

 Career

 Ahmad was involved with the Bengali Language movement in 1952.
 He was elected to parliament from Faridpur-5 as an Awami League candidate in 1973.
-After the Assassination of Sheikh Mujibur Rahman he was appointed the President of Faridpur District unit of Awami League.
+After the assassination of Sheikh Mujibur Rahman he was appointed the president of the Faridpur District unit of the Awami League.

 Death

 Ahmad died on 12 February 2006.